My favourite software and hardware tools

 - PDF Expert and GoodReader on the iPad – I annotate the PDF as I read, export the notes into an email (Gmail) and copy and paste them into CT once I’m on the PC.

-- PDF-XChange Viewer [FREE] – for reading and annotating PDFs on the PC.
+- PDF-XChange Viewer PRO [there is also a FREE version] – for reading and annotating PDFs on the PC.

 - A-PDF Comment Collector – a nifty little tool for extracting pages with comments from a large number of PDF files and collecting them in a single PDF document, with links back to the original PDF files.

-- Debenu PDF Maximus – for large scale creation and manipulation of PDF files.
+- Debenu PDF Maximus – for large scale manipulation of PDF files.

 Reading Help files on iPhone/iPod Touch/iPad: